 Choosing a style

-While it is best to keep developer teams small, sometime there are business pressures to grow a dev to in order to do more in parallel.
+While it is best to keep developer teams small, sometime there are business pressures to grow a dev team in order to do more in parallel.
 Indeed, with monorepo configurations that could be more dev teams sharing one repo, even if they have their own release cadences, and separate team organization to other teams.

 If Google had (say) 1000 committers doing “straight to the trunk” for a single monorepo back in 2002, should you?
 No, not since alternates are now possible.
 If Google had the Mondrian of 2006 back in 2002, they would have moved to that way of working sooner.

 What is the cut off point today?
 Super skilled XP era developers who are in charge of dev teams and can train developers in the applicable way of working, might say the cut-off is now 100 committers.
 People who’ve only ever know the pull-request way of working may suggest 10 committers is the cut off point.
 They may even make a case for 2 committers.
-You could well be in a world where quorums naturally form within teams, leading to new development directions are effectively set.
+You could well be in a world where quorums naturally form within teams, leading to new development directions to be effectively set.
 In Google, it was employee #1 Craig Silverstein who initially held Google to the monorepo and trunk-based development.
 And he perhaps did that despite quorums forming and group wishes to do something else.

 A list of trade-offs are:

 - Whether your build technology needs to build ‘everything’ for every commit.
 Google’s Blaze (Bazel in opensource-land) does not.

 - Whether your source-control system has a push/pull bottleneck and whether you’ve reached that with all the committers in one repo

 - The median build duration, versus that commit rate.